 What is a Combiner?

-The Combiner 160 is a voltage-sensing relay (13.1-volts) which connects two batteries together when either is receiving a charge.
-When the charging ceases, the relay opens so that each battery operates independently.
-Supplemental battery banks can be added by using an additional combiner for each bank.
-You never have to worry about switching to "BOTH" when your engine is running and forgetting to switch back to save your starting battery from discharge when you stop.
+The Combiner has voltage-sensing circuitry and will connect two (2) batteries together in parallel when either battery is receiving a charge and that battery being charged has stabilized at a full charge voltage level.
+When the charging ceases, the Combiner circuitry opens so that each battery operates independently as they are no longer connected in parallel.
+Supplemental battery banks can be added by using an additional Combiner for each bank.
+You never have to worry about changing a battery switch to the “BOTH” position when your engine is running and forgetting to switch back to save your starting battery from discharging when you turn off your outboard engine.

 What is a Trollbridge?

 The Trollbridge 12X24 Combiner allows you to charge your 24-volt trolling motor battery from the 12-volt alternator on your main engine or trailer hook-up without any risk of discharging your starting battery.
 It works by automatically putting two 12-volt batteries in series when you need to run the trolling motor and in parallel for charging.
 Charging is automatic when the main engine is running and the starting battery has at least 13-volt charge.
 When not trolling, the second trolling battery backs up the first trolling battery, which can be used as a house battery.

 Yes, since the starting bank is typically smaller than the house bank, this is a common situation.

 Are the Combiners compatible with Lithium batteries?

 The Trollbridge 4 is compatible with Lithium batteries.
 For the Combiners and other Trollbridges you need to select Lithium compatible models with the "-L" suffix.

 Will banks of different sizes get fully charged?